waveform-computing/db2utils/docs/CREATE_EXCEPTION_TABLE.rst

       FOR EXCEPTION EXCEPTIONS.LEDGER;

-Create a new exceptions table based on the EMPLOYEE table in the current schema called EMPLOYEE_EXCEPTIONS, in the same tablespace as the source, then LOAD the source table, and finally run a SET INTEGRITY from the source to the new exceptions table:
+Create a new exceptions table based on the *EMPLOYEE* table in the current schema called *EMPLOYEE_EXCEPTIONS*, in the same tablespace as the source, then LOAD the source table, and finally run a SET INTEGRITY from the source to the new exceptions table:

 .. code-block:: sql